 What makes Mass Loaded Vinyl (also known as MLV) effective and what are its limitations?
 While it’s been around for several decades there is still a lot of misinformation about MLV within the construction industry.
 First and foremost, it should not be considered a “panacea”.
-While effective in many assemblies, it may not be as effective in some.
+While effective in many assemblies, it may not be as effective in others.

 Standard Mass Loaded Vinyl is known by many trade names, though it is largely the exact same product extruded from the same few manufacturers in the US.
 Some of the trade names include MLV Blokker, TuffMass, AcoustiBlok, and Vinaflex, but many others are similar or equivalent.
 The polymer is an extruded Polyvinyl Chloride (PVC) which is “mass-loaded” with a cheap filler, typically Calcium Carbonate or Barium Sulfate.
 When considering an MLV supplier, it is critical to ask for performance data (lab and field) and compare pricing.
 While these products typically cost around $0.30/sf to manufacture, the retail prices vary widely from $1.00-$8.00/sf.